 TEST 1: Checking The Engine Coolant Temperature Value

-Since a P0118 ECT Sensor Circuit High Voltage, tells us that your Honda's PCM is seeing an engine coolant temperature of -4°F (20°C) or colder.
+A P0118 ECT Sensor Circuit High Voltage tells us that your Honda's PCM is seeing an engine coolant temperature of -4°F (20°C) or colder.

 Your scan tool displays the temperature of the ECT sensor via the PID (Parameter Identification) labeled: COOLANT.
-The temperature displayed on your scan tool is also the engine coolant temp that your Honda's PCM is seeing (see the photo in the image viewer on the left of this paragraph).
+The temperature displayed on your scan tool is also the engine coolant temp that your Honda's PCM is seeing (see the image above).

 If you don't have a scan tool and you need to buy one, check out my Actron CP9580 Scan Tool Review.